 Roots Studio works with indigenous artists globally to digitize their unique and endangered heritage arts onto new mediums, through a model that can financially support their livelihoods, community, and traditions.

 Life is abundant, not scarce.
-We are always looking to partner with values-aligned brands with sharp aesthetics.
-Or funders who are looking to increase the proverbial pie for last generation artists.
+We love our artists and bridging worlds with values-aligned partners.
+Or funders who are looking to increase the proverbial pie for inclusive creativity.
 Reach out to us at email@example.com